 Both the Rottweiler and the APBT are quite intelligent and therefore similar regarding their training, ultimately, they both like to be mentally and physically stimulated.
 Training these guys is relatively easy compared to some pooches as they both enjoy being trained by their master and they seek to please.

-It is imperative to socialise these guys at a very early age, specifically because of the Rottweiler’s guarding tendencies, and because it is also suggested that neither of these breeds are particularly welcoming to other dogs.
-Socialisation is important to ensure that they are comfortable in many different environments, both inside and outside of the home.
-They should be comfortable with humans of all ages and other animals of all sizes and recognise that in most cases neither man nor dog is a threat.
+It is imperative to socialize these guys at a very early age, specifically because of the Rottweiler’s guarding tendencies, and because it is also suggested that neither of these breeds is particularly welcoming to other dogs.
+Socialization is important to ensure that they are comfortable in many different environments, both inside and outside of the home.
+They should be comfortable with humans of all ages and other animals of all sizes and recognize that in most cases neither man nor dog is a threat.

-The Rottweiler’s other major concerns that they are known to suffer with are Osteosarcoma, Bloat and Lymphoma.
+The Rottweiler’s other major concerns that they are known to suffer from are Osteosarcoma, Bloat, and Lymphoma.

-The Rottweiler will consume 3 cups of food a day, whereas the APBT will consume less at 2 ½ cups a day.
-Both of these guys should have age appropriate food, and be sure not to let the Rottweiler overeat as he can be vulnerable to Obesity.
+The Rottweiler will consume three cups of food a day, whereas the APBT will consume less at 2 ½ cups a day.
+Both of these guys should have age-appropriate food and be sure not to let the Rottweiler overeat as he can be vulnerable to Obesity.
 The APBT tends to have a higher metabolism, so unless you are really overdoing it on the Scooby snacks, he shouldn’t put on too much weight.

 The Rottweiler is more expensive at around $1,500, whereas the APBT costs, on average $800 to $1,500 from a reputable breeder.
-The more desirable the characteristics then the more you can expect to pay, for example the most popular ABPT is blue so he is more expensive than a white pup.
-Or if you wanted a Rottweiler from an award-winning bloodline, then you should expect to pay more than the average price.
+The more desirable the characteristics then the more you can expect to pay.
+Or if you wanted a Rottweiler from an award-winning bloodline, you should expect to pay more than the average price.

 These two fiercely loyal and loving dogs would suit just about any home.
 They are both affectionate pooches who love to cuddle their masters, and thoroughly enjoy being trained and played with.
 They are great for young families, as they are known to be gentle and protective of their human siblings.